-I was actually stuck in my own business for seven long years because of being too reactive.
-I’d hear about a special business marketing strategy from a book, course, or friend and immediately want to implement it!
-I’d work hard on it for the next few weeks, and inevitably before I knew it, I’d have moved onto another strategy.
+I was stuck in my own business for seven long years because of being too reactive.
+I’d hear about a special business marketing strategy from a book, course or friend and immediately want to implement it!
+I’d work hard on it for the next few weeks and before I knew it, I’d have moved on to another strategy.

 I don’t think I ever followed through on the same plan for more than two months!

-There’s actually a name for this affliction freelance creatives face.
+There’s a name for this affliction freelance creatives face.
 It’s called Shiny Object Syndrome.

 It’s the idea of wanting to keep jumping from one thing to another believing that, “If I only had THAT,” all my problems would be solved.

-We keep looking for a magic bullet that doesn’t exist, and it leads us to getting talked into spending time, money and energy on things that feel good at the moment, but don’t actually make a difference long-term.
+We keep looking for a magic bullet that doesn’t exist and it leads us to getting talked into spending time, money and energy on things that feel good at the moment but don’t make a difference long-term.